jakemmarsh/react-annotator/README.md

 1. `npm install --save react-annotator`
 2. `var ReactAnnotatorMixin = require('react-annotator').Mixin`
 3. `mixins: [ReactAnnotatorMixin({settings})]`
-4. call `this.renderAnnotationIndicators()` somewhere in the component's `render()` function in order to render the individual indicators.
+4. call `this.renderAnnotationIndicators()` in the component's `render()` function, in order to render the individual indicators at the top-level of the component element.

 ```javascript
 var ReactAnnotatorMixin = require('react-annotator').Mixin;